 - Research Paper is rejected.
 The Examining Committee shall report the reasons for rejection.
 A student whose Research Paper has been rejected will be required to withdraw from the Masters program.

-- Students must make all revisions and corrections required by their examining committee and have these approved by their supervisor before submitting their Research Paper to the Graduate Program Administrator for binding.
+- Students must make all revisions and corrections required by their examining committee and have these approved by their supervisor before submitting an electronic copy to Graduate Program Administrator.

 - Students should follow the Thesis Guidelines outlined by the Graduate Studies Office for formatting of their Research Paper.